One in four people worldwide will be affected by mental illness or neurological disorders at one point in their lives.

 Though these tactics certainly are useful for the occasional bouts of discouragement and sadness everyone feels from time to time, mental illnesses like anxiety and depression are not the same thing and should not be treated as such.
 As Elder Holland said:

 As Elder Holland says in his talk, mental illness is as real as other medical conditions like high blood pressure or a malignant tumor.
 Though peace, comfort, and strength can be found in priesthood blessings, seeking counsel from others, reading the scriptures, and praying, it is important to also seek help from certified professionals if the symptoms of mental illness persist.
-As Elder Holland said in his talk:
+Elder Holland continues:

 The effects of mental illness often leave its victims in a fog, unable to think clearly or be the kind of person they used to be.
 This can be a lonely, frustrating experience that can make members wonder if they are still worthy of Heavenly Father's love.